IDT-ITI/Text-XAI-Video-Summaries/README.md

 ## Acknowledgement
 <div align="justify">

-This work was supported by the EU Horizon 2020 programme under grant agreement .
+This work was supported by the EU Horizon Europe programme under grant agreement 101070109 TransMIXR.
 </div>